slackpropagation/school-projects/c950-data-structures-and-algorithms-2/README.md

-# WGUPS Routing Program
+# Routing Program

-This repository contains my completed performance assessment project for the **WGU DSA2 - Discrete Structures and Algorithms II** course.
+This repository contains my completed performance assessment project for the **DSA2 - Data Structures and Algorithms II** course.

-This project simulates a real-world delivery routing problem for the Western Governors University Parcel Service (WGUPS).
+This project simulates a real-world delivery routing problem for the Parcel Service.
 The objective was to design and implement an optimized delivery system that ensures 40 packages are delivered efficiently across 3 trucks while handling address corrections, strict delivery deadlines, and total mileage constraints (under 140 miles).

 Through this project, students learn essential concepts of **algorithm design**, **greedy strategies**, **data structures** (such as hash tables), and **time simulation techniques**.
 It serves as a practical application of abstract algorithm theory into tangible problem-solving, emphasizing how efficient data lookup and routing can significantly impact logistical operations.
 Completing this project builds skills critical for fields like software development, operations research, and logistics optimization.